SpamScope/spamscope/src/modules/mails/README.md

 To explain SMTP dialect is out of scope.
 I will explain how SpamScope analyzes it.

 ## Requirements
 This module works only if you have the logs of `Postfix` SMTP server, related the emails that you are ingesting, stored in `Elasticsearch`.
-You should use pipeline and postfix patterns saved [here](../../../conf/logstash/).

 The logs of Postfix server must be in verbose mode (see [here](http://www.postfix.org/DEBUG_README.html#verbose)), to log also the communication from client and server.

+It's important to use pipeline and postfix patterns of Logstash saved [here](../../../conf/logstash/).

 ## How it works
 SpamScope from the `message-id` header, gets the communication from client and server: